pricingops/docs/README.md

 ## Preview build

-You might want to preview the result of your build locally, to do so, run the following command:
+Run `yarn preview` to preview the result of your build locally.

 ```bash
 yarn preview
 ```

----

 For a detailed explanation of how things work, check out [Docus](https://docus.dev).